Ferdinand the Faithful and Ferdinand the Unfaithful

 "Ferdinand the Faithful and Ferdinand the Unfaithful" is a German fairy tale collected by the Brothers Grimm, tale number 126.

 It is Aarne-Thompson type 531.
-Other tales of this type include The Firebird and Princess Vasilisa, Corvetto, King Fortunatus's Golden Wig, and The Mermaid and the Boy.
+Other tales of this type include The Firebird and Princess Vasilisa, Corvetto, King Fortunatus's Golden Wig.
 Another, literary variant is Madame d'Aulnoy's La Belle aux cheveux d'or, or The Story of Pretty Goldilocks.

 Synopsis

 A couple had no children while they were rich, but when they became poor, they had a son, and the father could find no one for a godfather except a beggar.
 The beggar named the boy Ferdinand the Faithful, gave him nothing, and took nothing, but he gave the nurse a key and said that when the boy was fourteen, he should go to a castle on the heath and unlock it.
 Then all it contained would be his.

 When the boy was seven, all the other boys boasted of what their godfathers had given them.
 Ferdinand went to his father for his gift and heard of the key, but there was no castle on the heath.
 When he was fourteen, he went again, and found a castle.
 Inside there was nothing but a white horse, but he took the horse home and decided to travel.
 He saw a pen on the road, passed it, but heard a voice telling him to take it, so he picked it up.
 Then he rescued a fish from the shore; it gave him a flute to summon him and promised to get for him anything dropped in the water.

 Then he met another man, Ferdinand the Unfaithful, who had learned everything about him by wicked magic, and they went on to an inn.
 A girl there fell in love with Ferdinand the Faithful and told him he should stay and take service with the king; then she got him a place, as a postilion.
 Ferdinand the Unfaithful also got her to get him a place, because she did not trust him and wanted to keep an eye on him.